5 Common Myths About Working From Home

 The human body is so intelligent and it loves familiarity, if you are working at home for quite a while, working in the bed might work for you, but if you are just starting out, you will need to work in an environment you are used to.
 Just like in your previous job, a workstation is important.
 It’ll help keep you focused and organized so you can get your jobs done on time.

-You’ll get to Facebook all day while working!
+Myth 5: You’ll get to surf your socials all day while working!

 Since you’ll have no one looking over your shoulder, you should be good to keep your social networking sites open.
 Yes, this can happen, but you’ll need to be very careful about it.
 These jobs still need to get done on time and just like a regular job, if you’re not working on it now, you’ll end up working on it later.
 This goes back to point #1.

-It can get lonely working at home and you may crave some social interaction which is why you’ll still have your Facebook account open but you’ll need to discipline yourself to not get sidetracked too easily.
-On top of that, since you’ll be billing your clients by the hour sending them a screen grab of your work and accidentally having those FB tabs open won’t reflect too well for yourself!
+It can get lonely working at home and you may crave some social interaction which is why you’ll still have your TikTok or Instagram account open but you’ll need to discipline yourself to not get sidetracked too easily.
+On top of that, since you’ll be billing your clients by the hour sending them a screen grab of your work and accidentally having those social tabs open won’t reflect too well for yourself!

 Working entirely online doesn’t seem as easy as it sounds now does it?
 That doesn’t mean it can’t work out well for you.
 You will just need to be aware that it won’t be a walk in the park and can actually get quite tricky if you don’t manage your time or your distractions well